Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Literature Review Methodology

 \subsection{Literature Search}

-To identify publications that satisfy the previously defined criteria, a comprehensive literature search was conducted using \textbf{specialized queries} across several well-established scientific databases, including \textit{Scopus}, \textit{IEEE Xplore}, \textit{ACM Digital Library}, and \textit{arXiv} for pre-prints. \textit{Google Scholar} was also used to double-check for publications from major venues that might have been overlooked.
-The search queries were designed based on the previously outlined inclusion/exclusion criteria, utilizing specific commands (e.g., \texttt{EXACTSRCTITLE}, \texttt{LIMIT-TO}) and boolean operators (e.g., \texttt{AND}, \texttt{OR}, \texttt{NOT}) to refine the results.
-A list of the keywords that were applied in the title, abstract and index terms of each one publication, can be found in Table~\ref{tab:queries_literature_search}.
-This process retrieved over 900 publications in the Scopus database.
-Out of them, only 210 papers were related to vision-based HGR.
-A second query has been performed on IEEE Xplore, excluding the non-IEEE venues, and resulted in 633 articles, most of them already listed in Scopus.
-A few simpler queries were performed on Google Scholar and arXiv, and duplicates were ignored, resulting in 290 papers in total, including review papers, methods, and datasets.
+To identify publications meeting the predefined criteria, a comprehensive literature search was performed using specialized queries across established scientific databases, including \textit{Scopus} and \textit{Web of Science (WoS)}. \textit{Google Scholar} was additionally consulted to capture potentially overlooked works from major venues, and \textit{arXiv} was also used to find relevant high-impact pre-prints.
+Queries were constructed according to the inclusion/exclusion criteria, employing specific commands (e.g., \texttt{EXACTSRCTITLE}, \texttt{LIMIT-TO}) and Boolean operators (\texttt{AND}, \texttt{OR}, \texttt{NOT}) to refine results.
+The search targeted keywords in titles, abstracts, and index terms, including \textit{gesture recognition, gesture classification, sign language recognition, sign language understanding, pointing recognition, human finger pointing, hand gestures, human gestures, gesture, hand gesture, and body gesture}.
+This process retrieved over 900 publications, of which 210 were relevant to VHGR.
+Additional queries on Google Scholar and arXiv, with duplicates removed, produced a final set of 278 publications, encompassing review papers, methods, and datasets.